Dale Creek Crossing

+The first Dale Creek Bridge was a wooden structure 720 feet in length.

+The eastern approach to the bridge site, near the highest elevation on the UP, 8,247 feet (2,514 m) above sea level, required cutting through granite for nearly a mile.
+Solid rock also confronted workers on the west side of the bridge where they made a cut one mile (1.6 km) in length.

 Originally built of wood, the trestle swayed in the wind as the first train crossed on April 23, 1868.
 In the days following, as carpenters rushed to shore up the bridge, two fell to their deaths.
-Still, the bridge's timbers flexed under the strain of passing trains.
+The bridge's timbers flexed under the strain of passing trains.

 The original bridge was replaced on the 1868 piers in 1876 by an iron bridge, manufactured by the American Bridge Company.
 The wooden approaches at each end remained in place when the iron bridge was built.
 The western approach caught fire in 1884, and was repaired.
 The UP installed girder spans and granite abutments to strengthen the bridge in 1885.
-Engineers installed guy wires on both the wooden bridge and its iron replacement in an attempt to stabilize the structures.
+Engineers installed guy wires on the wooden bridge and its iron replacement in an attempt to stabilize the structures:

-The replacement iron "spider web" bridge, in turn, was dismantled in 1901, when the Union Pacific completed construction of a new alignment over Sherman Hill as part of a major reconstruction and improvement project, shortening the Overland Route by 30.47 mi.
+The replacement iron "spider web" bridge was dismantled in 1901, when the Union Pacific completed construction of a new alignment over Sherman Hill as part of a major reconstruction and improvement project, shortening the Overland Route by 30.47 mi.